 Students receiving Federal Title IV (federal student aid) funds are subject to the following withdrawal/refund process.
 The CTECS and the student will be required to return to the federal student aid (Pell grant) program the amount of aid received that was in excess of the aid "earned" for the time period the student remained enrolled.
 Students who remain enrolled through at least 60% of the clock hours in the payment period (semester) are considered to have earned 100% of the aid received and will not owe a repayment of Federal Title IV grant funds.
 If the CTECS returns funds to the Title IV aid program, it could result in the student owing tuition charges that were originally paid by the Pell grant at the time of disbursement.
-Students should repay their portion of the "unearned" federal grant funds to the Title IV program include expenses.
-The Student should repay their portion of the "unearned" federal grant funds to the Title IV program include yor make a satisfactory arrangement to repay.
+Students may also be required to return to the Title IV program any Pell grant funds that were released to them for any personal education-related expenses.
+The student should repay their portion of the "unearned" federal grant funds to the Title IV program immediately or make a satisfactory arrangement to repay.